MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-ingestion.md

 - [Azure Data Share](/azure/data-share) enables organizations to securely share data with multiple external customers and partners.
 Once a data share account is created and datasets added, customers and partners can be invited to the data share.
 Data providers are always in control of the data that they have shared.
 Azure Data Share makes it simple to manage and monitor what data was shared, when, and by whom.

 >[!IMPORTANT]
 >Every Data Landing Zone has an [Ingestion and Processing Resource Group](data-landing-zone.md#ingestion-and-processing-resource-group) which exists for the purpose of Enterprises who have an ingestion framework engine.
-If you do not have this framework engine, the only resource we would recommend deploying is the *Azure Databricks Engineering Workspace* which would be used by Domains to run complex ingestion.
+If you do not have this framework engine, the only resource we would recommend deploying is the *Azure Databricks Engineering Workspace* which would be used by Data Integrations to run complex ingestion.
 See [Automated Ingestion Framework](automated-ingestion-pattern.md#automated-ingestion-framework) for potential automation patterns.

 ## Azure Data Factory Ingest Considerations

 If you have an ingestion framework engine, you should deploy a single Azure Data Factory per Data Landing Zone in the production Ingest and Processing Resource Group.
 The Azure Data Factory workspace should be locked off to users, and only managed identity and service principals will have access to deploy.
 Data Landing Zone Ops should have Read access to allow debugging of pipelines.

-Each Domain will have their own Azure Data Factory which will be used by Domain Ops to move data from source to Raw to Enriched to Curated.
-By having an Azure Data Factory per domain we can enable a complete Continuos Integration(CI) and Continuos Development(CD) experience by only allowing pipelines to be deployed from Azure DevOps or GitHub.
+Each Data Integration will have their own Azure Data Factory which will be used by Integration Ops to move data from source to Raw to Enriched to Curated.
+By having an Azure Data Factory per Data Integration we can enable a complete Continuos Integration(CI) and Continuos Development(CD) experience by only allowing pipelines to be deployed from Azure DevOps or GitHub.

 All Azure Data Factory workspaces will predominately use the Managed VNET feature in ADF or [Self-Hosted Integration Runtime](/azure/data-factory/concepts-integration-runtime) for their Data Landing Zone within the Data Management Landing Zone.
 Engineers are encouraged to use the managed VNET feature to securely connect to Azure PaaS resource.